chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/test.md

 Visual regression testing ensures components don’t change by accident.
 But it’s still up to us to determine whether changes are intentional or not.

-If a change is intentional we'll need to update the baseline so that future tests are compared to the latest version of the story.
-If a change is unintentional it needs to be fixed.
+If a change is intentional, we'll need to update the baseline to compare future tests to the latest version of the story.
+If a change is unintentional, it needs to be fixed.

 <video autoPlay muted playsInline loop style="width:480px; margin: 0 auto;">
   <source